juniorxxue/LCTI/README.md

 2. `proof_variant_right2left`: a variant of the main system that differs in directionality (right-to-left instead of left-to-right) from the main system.
 All properties of the main system are also proven for this variant.

-## Kick-the-tires instructions and installation
+## Kick-the-tires instructions

 Reviewers have two options to evaluate the artifact:

 1. Run the code directly on their own machine.
 This is recommended for reviewers who have experience with theorem provers.
 Our environment setup is straightforward but involves three different languages.
 The artifact is expected to work with recent versions of these languages.

 2. Run the code in a virtual machine (QEMU) with Debian Linux installed.
 We have installed all dependencies and placed the source code in the root directory.
 This option is recommended for a quick sanity check or kick-the-tires evaluation if reviewers do not already have Agda, Rocq, and Haskell installed.

+After setting up the environment or downloading the virtual machine image, we expect that it will take less than 30 minutes to walk through the whole process.

 ### Option 1: Evaluate the artifact on the host machine